zulip/zulip/help/setting-up-zulip-for-a-class.md

 {end_tabs}

-For more details about stream settings, see [Create a stream](/help/create-a-stream#stream-options).
+For more details about channel settings, see [Create a channel](/help/create-a-channel#channel-options).

 ### Tips for creating streams